quickapps/docs/eng/developers/search-engine.md

 ==============

 Since v1.1, QuickApps CMS allows you to perform conditionals `find()` using any CCK Field as part of your conditions.
-This awesome behavior, allows you to use CCK Fields like a regular table-column.
+This awesome behavior allows you to use CCK Fields like a regular table-column.
 For instance, lets suppose we have an User entity: